Aleșd: History

 At first Aleșd was on the shores of the Crișul Repede River (meaning ”The fast river”), in its floodplain.
 In the first half of the 18th century, the population moved to the terrace on the right bank of the Crișul Repede, in the place that it occupies today.
 The move was made to escape the frequent floods.

+From the beginning, Aleşd belonged to the domain of the Piatra Şoimului Fortress.
+The first documentary attestation dates back to 1291, under the name Elusd.
+In 1406 Aleşd appears in documents under the name Willa Eleesd, in 1699 by Illesd and in the following century under the name of today Elesd (in Romanian Aleşd), throughout this period the locality passed through the ownership of several nobles.
+In the second half of the 18th century, Aleşd generated significant income from trade, crafts, taverns, milling and ţuică boiling cauldrons.

+Aleşd, and with it all the localities in the area, came out of Ottoman rule in 1692, with the defeat of the Turks and the abolition of the paşalak of Oradea.
+Ottoman rule was replaced by the Habsburg one.

+In the 18th century, the main occupation of the inhabitants of Aleşd was agriculture, i.e. cereal cultivation, viticulture, fruit growing and animal husbandry.
+Significant income was generated from crafts (but also from brandy boilers) and furriers, turners and blacksmiths were renowned in the surrounding areas.

+In the 19th century, significant changes occurred in the population structure by activity.
+55% of the population earned their living from non-agricultural branches of activity, and 45% from agriculture.
+24% lived from industrial activities and 15% from economic activities in the wood exploitation and processing sector.

 After the break-up of Austria-Hungary at the end of World War I, the Hungarian town passed under Romanian administration during the Hungarian–Romanian War of 1919, and became part of the Kingdom of Romania in April 1920.
 During the interwar period, the town became the headquarters of plasa Aleșd of Bihor County.
 As a result of the Second Vienna Award, it was returned to Hungary in August 1940, staying under Hungarian administration until October 1944, towards the end of World War II.
 Following the administrative reform of 1950, it became the seat of Aleșd raion within Bihor Region (renamed Oradea Region in 1952 and Crișana Region in 1960).
 In 1968, the old territorial division into județe was reinstituted, and the Aleșd reverted to being part of Bihor County, and was declared a town that year.